Santoshkumarpuvvada/Bike-Sharing---Demand-Prediction/README.md

 # Results & Recommendations:
 Adjusted R2 of the final model developed was 81.1% & 79.3% on the test & train data.
 This is pretty much in an aceptable range in real time situatuations.
 All the assumptions of Linear Regression were also checked & found to be satisfied.

+Inferences: Features impacting the bike demand are found to be
+1) Clear, Few clouds, Partly cloudy, Partly cloudy days are best for bikes demand.
+Mist is bad & Light snow is worse & Heavy snow means zero bikes demand.
+2) Year 2 has much higher demand than year 1.
+Looks like there is positive trend in terms of business growth(however 2 years is too small for commenting on trend)
+3) Spring season is very bad compared to fall season for bikes demand
+4) Higher Temperature is btr for are found to be  good bikes demand
+5) Features like holidays impact demand negatively